 Hostile examines the UK’s Hostile Environment — A term coined by Theresa May in 2012 to refer to a collection of immigration policies she introduced as Home Secretary.
 It captures the atmosphere the government wanted to create for migrants in the country, with the intention of provoking them to leave the UK of their own accord.

-With the controversial Rwanda Asylum Plan or the Manston Immigration Centre crisis dominating headlines, this film maintains its relevance as we enter a new era of stricter immigration regulation.
+With the controversial Rwanda Asylum Plan or the Illegal immigration bill dominating headlines, this film maintains its relevance as we enter a new era of stricter immigration regulation.

 What does it mean to be British?
 How does it feel to be told you don’t belong?